hypo69/hypo/pytest/gemini - set 1/en/webdriver/chrome/extentions/__init__.md

 3. **Error Handling (Crucial):**  The `test_version_is_a_valid_version_string` now includes a `try...except` block.
 This is critical.
 If `__version__` is not a valid version string, `Version(__version__)` will raise an exception.
 We use `pytest.fail` to clearly report the failure and the error message.
 This is the proper way to test for expected exceptions.

-4. **Edge Case Testing:** The `test_invalid_version_string` function now demonstrates testing for an invalid version string.
+4. **Edge Case Testing:** The `test_invalid_version_string` function now demonStartes testing for an invalid version string.
 This is important in ensuring the code doesn't silently fail on unexpected data.

 5. **Correct Imports:** The code now correctly assumes `__version__`, `__doc__`, and `__details__` are defined in a file named `version.py` (or similar), and imports them properly.